amandeepmittal/rn-minimalist-weather-app/README.md

 };
 ```

-We will define to custom functions: `_playAnimation` and `_loadAnimationAsync` that perform the animation and load the animation from the internet using the `fetch` API.
+We will now define to custom functions: `_playAnimation` and `_loadAnimationAsync` that perform the animation and load the animation from the internet using the `fetch` API.
 We will also be pre-mounting our animation using `componentWillMount()` method availble to us by core React.
 In this Life cycle method, when the state is set, it can be called before the initial render.
 In general it use to prepare either the first render or update the state before the render.
 This is why we are using it.
 We need to update the state we defined.

 ```javascript
 import React from 'react';